laravel/nova-docs/4.0/resources/README.md

 :::warning Redirection Limitation

-Behind the scene, Nova's redirect features use the Inertia.js's `visit()` method.
+Behind the scenes, Nova's redirect features use the Inertia.js's `visit()` method.
 Because of this, redirection is limited to paths within Laravel Nova.
-In order to redirect to external URL you should use the following:
+In order to redirect to an external URL you should invoke the `URL::remote` method to create an external redirect:

 ```php
 use Laravel\Nova\URL;